billdingwall/Portfolio/src/posts/kava-asset-onboarding.md

 <h2 class="Section-title">The Challenge</h2>

 <blockquote class="Blockquote Blockquote--largeText">
-There was value on the Kava platform, but it was a spread across multiple apps, barried in tables and described by market parameters.
+There was value on the Kava platform, but it was spread across multiple apps, burried in tables and communicated through market parameters.
 While valuable information, it was hard to see that value, even harder to take advantage of it.
 It took a good amount of industry experience to get onboarded and even more experience to really use the platform to its fullest.
 </blockquote>

 Each product on the Kava platform had at least one interesting selling point.
-Kava Mint for example had 0% interest rate on stablecoin loans.
-Kava Lend offered 20%+ easy yield opportunites on multiple coins, while Kava Swap was in the 200% return range.
+Kava Mint for example had 0% interest rates on stablecoin loans.
+Kava Lend offered 20%+ yield opportunities with minimal risk.
+Kava Kava Swap had yields crossing the 200% return mark.

 <section class="splide" aria-label="Splide Basic HTML Example">
   <div class="splide__track">